kswope/book-learnin/README.md

 Some can’t; for example, you can’t create a new instance of the class __Integer__.
 But for the most part, you can create new instances of the built-in classes.

+In addition, a lucky, select few built-in classes enjoy the privilege of having literal constructors.
+That means you can use special notation, instead of a call to new, to create a new object of that class.

+    String      'new string'
+    Symbol       :symbol
+    Array        [1,2,3]
+    Hash         {:one => 1}
+    Range        0..9 or 0...10
+    Regexp       /.*/
+    Proc         ->(x,y){ x * y }